apache/couchdb/src/couch_srt/README.md

 ```

 We store timestamps in the node's local erlang representation of time,
-specifically to be able to effeciently do time deltas, and then we track time
+specifically to be able to efficiently do time deltas, and then we track time
 deltas from the local node's perspective to not send timestamps across the wire.
 We then utilize `calendar:system_time_to_rfc3339` to convert the local node's
 native time representation to its corresponding time format when we generate the